jmikola/jmikola.github.io/source/_posts/2015-02-05-next-gen-mongodb-php-driver.md

 </table>

-The existing [PHP][jira-php] project in JIRA will remain open for reporting bugs against the 1.x driver, but we ask that you use the new projects above for anything pertaining to our next-generation driver.
+The existing [PHP][jira-php] project in JIRA will remain open for reporting bugs against the 1.x driver, but we would ask that you use the new projects above for anything pertaining to our next-generation drivers.

   *[API]: Application programming interface
   *[CRUD]: Create read update delete
   *[HHVM]: HipHop Virtual Machine
   *[HNI]: HHVM native interface
+  *[ODM]: Object document mapper
   *[PEAR]: PHP Extension and Application Repository *[PECL]: PHP Extension Community Library